hakito/SlimVDI/README.md

 Cloning Snapshots
 -----------------
-(NOTE THAT THIS SECTION CHANGED SIGNIFICANTLY FOR SLIMVDI VERSION 2.04)

 In this section I will use the term "snapshot" somewhat loosely (and inaccurately) to refer to any differencing VDI file, i.e. an incomplete VDI file which requires the presence of at least